vishalhalgare-alt/vishalhalgare-alt/README.md

 </div>

-I'm a **Software Engineer** passionate about building scalable full-stack applications and exploring the frontier of Artificial Intelligence.
-I focus on writing clean, maintainable code and solving real-world problems through thoughtful engineering.
+I'm a **Data Scientist** passionate about turning raw data into actionable insights through statistical modeling, machine learning, and intelligent automation.
+I focus on building end-to-end data pipelines and deploying models that solve real-world problems.

-- 🔭 Building production-grade full-stack systems with modern JavaScript ecosystems
+- 🔭 Building end-to-end ML pipelines from data ingestion to deployment
-- 🤖 Exploring AI-driven tooling and intelligent automation
+- 🤖 Exploring Deep Learning, NLP, and Generative AI applications
-- 🌱 Deepening expertise in system design and scalable architecture
+- 🌱 Deepening expertise in MLOps and scalable model deployment
-- 💡 Passionate about developer experience and clean code practices
+- 💡 Passionate about data storytelling and explainable AI
 - 📫 Reach me via the links above

 ---